Disasters

 The Hindenburg Disaster: Minute by Minute

-On May 6, 1937, the Hindenburg burned at Lakehurst, New Jersey, killing 36 people in 34 seconds.
+The Hindenburg disaster killed 36 people in 34 seconds when the airship burned at Lakehurst, New Jersey, on May 6, 1937.
 Its exact cause is still argued over.

 Tenerife: How Two 747s Collided on a Foggy Runway